auth0/laravel-auth0/.github/CONTRIBUTING.md

 We also use [Rector](https://github.com/rectorphp/rector) to catch edge cases where more optimal refactoring can be made.
 You can run `composer rector` to check for any recommendations, and `composer rector:fix` to accept the suggestions.

 It's important to note that our GitHub CI will also run these checks for pull requests, but you should run these locally first to avoid any surprises when you push your code.
-If you disagree with one of these tools recommendations, please bring it up in the pull request so we can discuss it.
+If you disagree with one of these recommendations, please bring it up in the pull request so we can discuss it.
 We may decide to adjust the styling rules if we feel it's warranted, but we prefer to avoid it if possible.

 ### PHPDoc